-I am currently accepting new patients for Psychological Testing/Assessment.
-Appointment times are available on Mondays and Tuesdays.
+I am currently not accepting new patients for Psychological Testing/Assessment due to upcoming medical leave.
+I will return in spring 2022, and appointment times will be available on Mondays and Tuesdays.

 Scroll down for information related to child, adolescent, and adult therapy services.